Merrill Center for Strategic Studies Graduate Student Staff

 Emma is a second-year MA candidate at Johns Hopkins SAIS concentrating in Strategic Studies and minoring in European and Eurasian Studies.
 She serves as the Research Assistant to Strategic Studies Associate Director, Dr. Paula Thornhill, and is also interning in the Office of the Secretary of Defense for Europe and NATO Policy.
 Before SAIS, Emma worked for a small consulting company on projects for OSD's Washington Headquarter Services and the State Department's Bureau of Consular Affairs.
-Emma holds a B.A. in International Studies from Boston College.
+Emma holds a B.A. in International Studies from Boston College and is originally from Minneapolis.

 Sam Wilkins is an active-duty U.S. Army Special Forces officer with deployments to Somalia, Nigeria, and Afghanistan.
 At SAIS, Sam serves as the Research Assistant to Dr. Mara Karlin and is pursuing an MA in Strategic Studies and International Economics, with a minor in African Studies.
 His research is at the intersection of American foreign policy in Africa, limited military interventions, and the Cold War.
 His writing on these and other topics has appeared in War on the Rocks, The National Interest,The Strategy Bridge, The Modern War Institute, and The Small Wars Journal.
 Sam is a graduate of the United States Military Academy at West Point.